2017 Photo Tours & Workshops

-Steve is different: he'll let you shoot using his gear like his Canon 800mm f/5.6 and 1Ds Mk III.
-If you don't want to haul your birding gear to San Diego, you don't have to.
+Steve is different: he'll let you shoot using his gear like his Canon 800mm f/5.6 so you don't have to haul yours to San Diego.
 Heck, with Steve, you get private lessons and don't even need to buy a camera!

 See these shots?
 These aren't his life's best; they were what was on his screen to send me when I asked him for something to share here, since he hasn't been in National Geographic — yet.

 A Black skimmer ejecting accidentally snagged eel grass.
 A photographic first.
 They are fish eaters.
 No veggies!